Skip to content

 A simple and scalable pattern is:

-• one Pydantic config object for dataset and scope fields,
+• one Pydantic config object for update-scope fields,

-• make the node constructor accept exactly that one config object,
+• make the node constructor accept both config and storage_table,

 • operational runtime knobs outside __init__.